Heidemann-Consulting/Team-Intelligence-Platform/README.md

 - A **fully open-source component stack** for maximum accessibility and customization
 - **Knowledge management practices** that preserve and enhance team context
 - **Collaboration patterns** optimized for human-AI teamwork

+You can find out more about the benefits of the benefits of TIP in the [PITCH](PITCH.md) document.

 ## Rituals and Practices